nickmorales/imagebreed_dockerfile/README.md

 ## Developing With This Container:

 - In the `docker-compose.yml` file you can mount the code directories you are developing, such as the sgn, DroneImageScripts, R_libs, perl-local-lib or other directories.
+If you mount the sgn directory, you must also mount in the sgn_local.conf file.

 - In the `docker-compose.yml` add in the environment section: `MODE=DEVELOPMENT`.
 This will restart the service whenever code changes are made to sgn or other core directories.
 Note, you may need to delete sgn/js/build and allow the application to rebuild this with the correct permissions; please allow up to 10 minutes for the JS to rebuild.
+Note, you may need to delete the sgn/static/documents/tempfiles directory.

 ## Manually Building the Image: